kkreine/kkreine/README.md

 ### Hi there 👋

-My name is Kori Reine, I am currently a computer Science Cybersecurity student at Loyola University New Orleans.
+My name is Kori Reine, I am currently a Computer Science Cybersecurity student at Loyola University New Orleans.

 <!--
 **kkreine/kkreine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.